 Later, it is done by the customer after every release.

 |Test teams and the development teams are separated by a clear boundary and there is a strict and formal communication between them.||Test team and the development teams are integrated as one team and there is a free flow of communication between them.|

 |Verbose and extensive test documentation.||Test documentation is done only as much as necessary.|

 |Test estimates and assignments are often the responsibility of the test manager.||Test estimates and assignments are the shared responsibility of the team and the test engineers who are involved in providing the estimates and choosing their tasks.|

 |Regression testing is rarely done, and it involves execution of all the test cases.||Regression testing is done after each iteration and it involves only those test cases that are required.|

-In this article, we learned the exact differences between the modern Agile approach and the traditional waterfall method of software development and testing with a comparison table covering the pros and cons of each model.
+In this article, we learned the exact differences between the modern Agile approach and the traditional Waterfall method of software development and testing with a comparison table covering the pros and cons of each model.

 Hope this information will be helpful for you to decide which is the best model for your project.
-You may also go for the hybrid model removing all cons of each method – discussed here.
+You may also go for the hybrid model removing the cons of each method – discussed here.